devika-nambisan/TerraNova/README.md

 - **ML Classification:** Uses MobileNet (TensorFlow.js) to identify items as Plastic, Glass, Paper, Metal, Compostable, or E-Waste.
 - **Localized Guidance:** Shows exactly how to dispose of your items and helps you find nearby recycling or hazardous drop-off centers on a cute, interactive **Leaflet.js map**.
 - **Gamified Habit:** Earn stars 🌟 for correct disposal and watch your **Galaxy grow**, making recycling fun and motivating!
-- **100% Frontend:** Built with HTML, CSS, and Vanilla JavaScript — runs fast in any browser, no downloads needed.
+- **100% Frontend:** Built with HTML, CSS, and JavaScript — runs fast in any browser, no downloads needed.

 ## Installation & Usage
 1. Clone the repository: